MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/datepicker.md

             Date="{Binding SelectedDate}" />
 ```

-In this example, all three properties are initialized to the corresponding properties in the ViewModel.
-Because the `Date` property has a binding mode of `TwoWay`, any new date that the user selects is automatically reflected in the ViewModel.
+In this example, all three properties are initialized to the corresponding properties in the viewmodel.
+Because the `Date` property has a binding mode of `TwoWay`, any new date that the user selects is automatically reflected in the viewmodel.

 If the `DatePicker` does not contain a binding on its `Date` property, an application should attach a handler to the `DateSelected` event to be informed when the user selects a new date.